 This article originally appeared on Joshua Powers’ blog

-Ubuntu is the industry-leading operating system for use in the cloud.
+Ubuntu is the industry-leading operating system for cloud hosts and guests.
 Every day millions of Ubuntu instances are launched in private and public clouds around the world.
-Canonical takes pride in offering support for the latest cloud features and functionality.
+Many launched right on top of Ubuntu itself.
+Canonical takes pride in offering the latest virtualization stack with each Ubuntu release.

 In Ubuntu 20.04 LTS (Focal Fossa), users can find the recently released QEMU version 4.2 and libvirt version 6.0 available on day one.
 These new versions have brought a number of key updates to the virtualization stack.
 Here are the most notable ones:

 - Included in QEMU are the qboot ROM, the microvm machine type, and a minimized QEMU build.
 This combination allows for a much faster boot of Linux on x86 platforms.